01

 The sound of anklets.

-Mr. Swaminathan appears at the door.
+Mr. Swaminathan appeared at the door.

 Holding them quietly in his hand.